Soulmate-Lights/soulmate-example/README.md

 - Scheduled on/off
 - HomeKit support

-This project is still in a very early stage, so if you have any problems please open an [issue](https://github.com/Soulmate-Lights/soulmate-example/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or a [pull request](https://github.com/Soulmate-Lights/soulmate-example/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc)!
+This project is still in a very early stage, so if you have any problems please open an issue or a pull request!
+The main codebase for the Soulmate library is [here](https://github.com/Soulmate-Lights/soulmate-core).

 # Mobile App